 Cellular Mobile Communications Policy for Sponsored Programs

-Policy Statement: The College at Oneonta permits cellular phone plan reimbursement funded by sponsored programs under specific conditions.
+Policy Statement: SUNY Oneonta permits cellular phone plan reimbursement funded by sponsored programs under specific conditions.
 Basic cell phone plan costs may be covered when a plan is deemed necessary to an employee’s work under the sponsored program by the Project Director.
 The reimbursement of cell phone expenses made on a personal cell phone must be directly related to activities required for a sponsored program.
 Cell phones shall be contracted for and purchased by the employee and the appropriate amount of reimbursement determined by the Project Director.
 Final approval for all reimbursements is made by the Office of Sponsored Programs.

 On an exception basis only, Research Foundation owned cellular devices will be maintained for situations where the device is used exclusively for program-related business.